Astrak/ThumbControllers.js/README.md

 ```

 ## Roadmap
+- rename onSlide to onChange
+- solve inifite loop issue in the codepen example
 - count step from min
 - move to rounded step not floored step
 - cursor not set to grabbing when grabbing from ramp